What is Complex PTSD?

 Complex PTSD is caused by repeated, prolonged trauma over a long period.
 For instance, a person who survived abuse as a child or a combat veteran can experience the symptoms of C-PTSD.

 The good news is that therapy can make a big difference for people who have experienced the symptoms of PTSD.
-I practice Eye Movement Desensitization and Reprocessing.
+We practice Eye Movement Desensitization and Reprocessing.